 Vive Comb Wireless Keyboard and Mouse

 The Vive Comb Wireless Keyboard and Mouse are unlike most on the list because it comes with a mouse.
-This means both the keyboard and the mouse come with the same minimalistic design.
+This means both the keyboard and the mouse come with the same minimalist design.
 In the case of the keyboard, the keys are arranged to be comfortable to work—through the use of a simple layout and a top-notch scissor switch to guarantee fast response times and minimal noise.
 Right after that, you have the option to either go wired or wireless.
 Therein, the battery lasts up to 35 hours in terms of continuous use.
 Lastly, the mouse spots a ‘handy’ design and is feature-packed (3DPI for mouse sensitivity) to help with the scrolling.

 Arteck 2.4G Wireless Keyboard Stainless Steel Ultra